Why It Works

 Two classic dishes—Italian-style seafood salad and refreshing pasta salad—collide in this perfect summer dish, bright with lemon and olive oil.
 The secret is in the selection of pasta: Asian rice noodles deliver the perfect texture and flavor-absorbing powers to make every bite taste like pure seafood-salad bliss.

-- 1 fresh medium red chili, such as Fresno, stemmed, seeded, and minced
+1 fresh medium red chile, such as Fresno, stemmed, seeded, and minced

 In a large pot of salted boiling water, cook noodles until tender, according to package instructions.
 Drain in a colander and rinse under cold running water to chill.
 Set aside to drain thoroughly.